SOBotics/SOCVFinder/readme.md

 ## 5. Accounts

-This bot is using the [Queen](http://stackoverflow.com/users/6294609/queen) account and is also a registred stack app.
+This bot is using the [Queen](http://stackoverflow.com/users/6294609/queen) account and is also a registered stack app.
 The test is currently made in [SOCVFinder](http://chat.stackoverflow.com/rooms/111347/socvfinder) chat room.

   [1]: http://i.stack.imgur.com/MrN50.png